 - Committing to Ethical Practices

 - Marshaling Resources & Improving Systems

 Danforth students engage with and develop these competencies through aligned coursework and rigorous internship experiences, immersing themselves in the authentic work of effective educational leaders.
-The core competencies serve as the curriculum framework of the program and are aligned to national and Washington state standards, which are based on the 2008 ISLLC Standards, the competencies have now been enhanced to reflect the National Educational Leadership Preparation (NELP) standards.
+The core competencies serve as the curriculum framework of the program and are aligned to national and Washington state standards.
+Previously based on the 2008 ISLLC Standards, the competencies have now been enhanced to reflect the National Educational Leadership Preparation (NELP) standards.